 - Most food waste, whether cooked, uncooked, processed or unprocessed food.

 Will I have enough space in my waste bin for a fortnightly collection?

-Thank you for using your Green Bin for garden waste and keeping this material out of landfill.
+- Thank you for using your Lime Green Lid Bin for garden waste and keeping this material out of landfill.

-To make sure you can also divert your food scraps away from landfill, consider establishing a backyard compost bin for some of your excess garden materials and food waste in addition to utilising your Green Bin.
+- To make sure you can also divert your food scraps away from landfill, consider establishing a backyard compost bin for some of your excess garden materials and food waste in addition to utilising your Lime Green Lid Bin.

 If you have concerns about your waste (landfill) bin meeting the needs of your household, please contact our Customer Service Team to discuss your options.
 This could include upsizing your waste bin for a fee.